 One of the most important authorized user benefits is the fact that they earn Membership Rewards points.
 This perk can be valuable if you want to rack up as many points as possible and if your spouse or partner pays for a lot of purchases on their own.
 By having an authorized user card, they could help you get closer to the $25,000 spending cap on which you earn 4x Membership Rewards points at U.S. supermarkets, for example.

 Also, note how authorized users can take advantage of the $100 airline fee credit and the $120 dining credit.
 Once again, this can be helpful if you might have trouble maximizing those credits on your own.

 How much does it cost to add an authorized user to the American Express Gold Card?

 While the American Express Gold Card comes with a $250 annual fee for the primary cardholder, you can add an authorized user to your account with no annual charge (for the first five cards).
+For six or more cards, the annual fee is $35 per card.
 This makes doing so a no-brainer if you want to earn points on all your authorized user’s purchases or if you want to share your annual credits with them.

 Amex Gold authorized user card vs. Amex Platinum authorized user Gold cards

 Though they share a similar name, there is an important difference between an American Express Gold Card authorized user card and an authorized user card you can add to The Platinum Card® from American Express.

 Interestingly, The Platinum Card from American Express lets you add authorized user cards to your account that are known as “Gold cards.”
 These authorized user cards can also be added to your Platinum account for free, yet they don’t come with the same benefits.